wdiazux/harvest-sheet/README.md

 # Harvest Sheet

 This project provides a script to convert Harvest time-tracking data to CSV, with optional Google Sheets upload.
+The script supports multiple users and scheduling via cron.
 The project uses Buildah for container builds and NixOS for development.

 ---